vmmadathil/simple-blog/posts/when-to-use-ai-agents.md

 # When to Use AI Agents

-I see a lot of people trying to build an AI agent, but just because you can doesn't mean you should.
+I see a lot of customers trying to build AI agents and unnecessarily complicating their lives.
 Let's unpack when it's appropriate to build one.

 ## What's an Agent?